 Jennifer’s money transfer plans

 Jennifer’s first thought was to go to her bank.
-She looked at their options, then looked at their fees and realised it would take a big bite out of the money she sent.
-Casting around for other options, she soon discovered a typical international money transfer service.
+She looked at their options, then looked at their fees and realized it would take a big bite out of the money she sent.
+Searching for other options, she soon discovered an international money transfer service.
 To compare both side by side, she drew up this table.

 For seamless international money transfers, follow these steps.

 - Know the details of the bank account you want to send money to.
-This might be your own bank account outside of Australia, or the account of someone you are paying.
-To transfer money to an account you must know the recipient’s SWIFT/BIC code, which indicates the country and location of the receiving bank, as well as the BSB and account number which specify the individual bank account.
-You can find SWIFT/BIC codes online or by contacting the bank, and should get the BSB and account number from whoever you’re sending money to.
+To transfer money to an account you must know the recipient’s SWIFT/BIC code, which indicates the country and location of the receiving bank, as well as the BSB and account number, which specify the individual bank account.
+You can find SWIFT/BIC codes online or by contacting the bank, and should get the BSB and account number from whomever you’re sending money to.

 - Contact your chosen international money transfer service.
 You will generally need to open an account with them.
-Once you have, all you need to do is give them the SWIFT/BIC codes, BSB and account number of the recipient and they can transfer money efficiently and without hassle.
+Once you have set up your account, all you need to do is give them the SWIFT/BIC codes, BSB and account number of the recipient and they can transfer money efficiently and without and hassles.
 Their fees are usually minimal, and they will tell you if there are any additional costs.

 Are international money transfer services safe?

 Yes.
 Many large money transfer services use the same electronic security systems as the banks.
-There is no undue risk when using a reputable and well-known money transfer service.
+There is no undue risk when using a reputable and well-known money transfer provider.

 How long does it take to transfer money?

 Banks will typically give a timeframe of anywhere from two to five business days.
-Money transfer services will typically tell you exactly how long it will take, generally either one or two days.
+Money transfer services can be within minutes or 1-2 days depending on the provider and method you choose.

 What is the best money transfer service?

 It depends on where you want to send money, how much you are sending and the situation.
 Larger sums mean it’s worth paying a fee for a better rate, while smaller sums mean it’s not.
-If you need it transferred quickly a fast provider is preferable while certain currencies or locations might be better with certain companies than others.
-Compare options to find the best money transfer service for your needs.
+If you need it transferred quickly, a fast provider is preferable, while certain currencies or locations might be better with certain companies than others.
+Compare your options to find the best money transfer service for your needs.